change-metrics/monocle/codegen/README.md

 # Monocle codegen

-This tool provides a simple codegen process to create data types from protobuf to python and rescript.
+This tool provides a simple codegen process to create HTTP API endpoint to handle JSON encoding for the protobuf service definition:

+- Python Flask routes.
+- Javascript Axios client.

 To build the tool: